Abolition of monarchy: Mexico

 The First Mexican Empire existed from the September 1821 Declaration of Independence until the emperor's abdication in March 1823.
 The Provisional Government took power and the First Mexican Republic was proclaimed in 1824.
 Due to French intervention under Napoleon III, the Second Mexican Empire lasted from 1864 to 1867, when it collapsed and its Emperor, Maximilian I of Mexico, was executed.

 Brazil

 In Brazil, the monarchy was formally established in 1815 through the United Kingdom of Portugal, Brazil and the Algarves (of which the Kingdom of Brazil was a constituent state), it evolved into the Empire of Brazil in 1822, and was abolished in 1889, when Emperor Pedro II was overthrown by a republican military coup (the status of the republic was confirmed by a plebiscite in 1993 that resulted in 86% of the votes to the republican government).

 Asia

 Burma

 The monarchy of Burma was abolished in 1885 when the last king, Thibaw Min, lost his throne and the country was annexed by Britain.

 South Asia

 In 1858 the Mughal Empire came to an end after losing a war against Britain, and its Emperor, Bahadur Shah II, lost his throne.

+Bengal

+British rule in Bengal began with the fall of Siraj-ud-Daulah at the Battle of Plassey in 1757.
+And the Bengal Nawabs came to an end.